Deci-AI/data-gradients/README.md

 # Data Gradients
 ## What is this?
-The Deci`s dataset analyzer tool provide valuable information about your dataset
-#### Benefits
-1. User could validate his data, find corruptions, check diversity and many more.
-2. Deci will use this meta-data as an input to our NAS, which results in a better model found, suited for the user's specific data.
+A Python-based repository that extracts meta data from your data loaders and visualizes it.
+#### The benefits of Data Gradients
+With Data Gradients, you can analyze your data in order to gain valuable insights.
+1. Data validation: detecting corruption, ensuring diversity, and more.
+2. Metadata extraction for maximizing the customized results for your architecture search

-#### What we DO collect
+#### What does the data analyzer tool extract?
-Metadata and statistics describing your data: histograms, heat maps and such.
+Statistics and metadata describe your data: histograms, heat maps, etc.

-#### What we DO NOT collect
+#### What doesn’t the data analyzer tool extract?
-Images themselves, Labels themselves, annotations, locations of each object.
-Any actual data.
+Images, labels, annotations, and locations of each object.
-You can also censor any classes you`de like, can hide class names and can remove features you are not interested in publishing.
+In addition, you can censor any classes you want, hide class names, and remove features you don’t want the tool to extract.

+#### What does the tool output?
+The tool extracts statistics and metadata into a TB file and a corresponding TXT file.
+The metadata and statistics in both files are the same.

-#### What is MUST-HAVE
+#### What is a MUST-HAVE in order to use the tool?

-* Train set data-loader that compatible to the [available input types](#available-input-types)
+* Train set data-loader that compatible to the available input types: Fill in the types
-* Number of valid classes (in the binary case, number of classes will be 1 while 0 will be ignored)
+* Number of valid classes (in the binary case, the number of classes will be 1 while 0 will be ignored)

-#### What is Optional
+#### What is Optional in order to use the tool?

-* Validation set data-loader that compatible to the [available input types](#Available-input-types)
+* Validation set data-loader that compatible to the available input types
 * Class ID-to-name mapping (in a form of a dictionary)
-* Number of samples to visualize (will output only on tensorboard, can pass 0 if you prefer not to visualize)
+* Number of samples to visualize (will output only on Tensorboard, can pass 0 if you prefer not to visualize)

 <br>